Nasir-6/health-first-front-end-project/README.md

 This is the front-end for the [Health First back-end project.](https://github.com/Nasir-6/health-first-back-end) (originally produced by [Aoife, Hajr, Jake, Michael and Suraya](https://github.com/Jake-Raffe/Back-end_Project))
 It is a doctor appointment booking system allowing doctors to book, cancel or update appointments as well as allow both doctors and patients to view their upcoming appointments.

-This project was the front-end group project as part of the Bright Network Technology Academy - Full Stack Bootcamp (Cohort 4).
+This project was the front-end group project for the Bright Network Technology Academy - Full Stack Bootcamp (Cohort 4).
 It utilised the previously developed back-end project from another group with the intention to work with an unseen API and develop a React front-end for it.

 This front-end project was built using HTML, CSS and ReactJs.

-If currently deployed it can be found [here](https://nasir-6.github.io/Tic-Tac-Toe-Group-Project/).
-Please email at mfinasir06@gmail.com if it isn't or there are any issues.
+[//]: # (If currently deployed it can be found [here]&#40;https://nasir-6.github.io/Tic-Tac-Toe-Group-Project/&#41;.
+Please email at mfinasir06@gmail.com if it isn't or there are any issues. )
 If you would like to deploy the application locally please follow the instructions below.

 ## Local Setup Instructions